 Denyse has lived in Trinidad, USA, U.K., Germany, Switzerland and Australia.
 In addition, in her previous roles she worked with teams to implement best practices across a very wide range of countries including Pakistan, India, Japan, South Africa, Indonesia and Singapore.
 This has provided Denyse with first-hand experience of the differences in operations and cultures and the subsequent challenges to managers.

-Denyse recently completed a major project to dramatically improve the food supply chain to meet the rising global demand for food and to protect the environment - Step Change in Agri-Food Logistics Eco-Systems "Project SCALE" which was a 3 year research project on which Cranfield School of Management was the lead partner working along with 4 partner organisations: the European Food and Farming Partnerships (EFFP), DHL, Wageningen University and the Universite d'Artois.
+Denyse led a major project to dramatically improve the food supply chain to meet the rising global demand for food and to protect the environment.
+Step Change in Agri-Food Logistics Eco-Systems "Project SCALE" was a three-year research project completed in 2015 on which Cranfield School of Management was the lead partner working along with four partner organisations: the European Food and Farming Partnerships (EFFP), DHL, Wageningen University and the Universite d'Artois.

 Articles In Journals